-TSRC Infrastructure and Experimental Projects – Stuff we’re building
+TSRC Infrastructure and Experimental Projects – Stuff we’re building and doing

 Radio kits in SKB cases – IC-7300 shown.

-The New Support Trailer is Under Construction
+Support Trailer is Nearly Done

 • 7′ workbench with parts and tool storage drawers